This post may contain affiliate links. See our disclosure policy for details.

-I love using all kinds of media to support our homeschool.
+I’m excited to share our favorite websites and best apps for kids!
+I love using all kinds of apps, websites, and media to support our homeschool.
 I’ve been using YouTube and online games and programs since I was teaching elementary school.
-I’m excited to share my favorite resources to support learning in your home or classroom!
+Your kids will love learning with these resources, too!

 free version or upgrade for $35/year